-Currently pending in the Florida Senate and House of Representatives – and seemingly flying under the radar – are identical bills which, if passed, would markedly decrease the amount of medical bills your client can board at trial.
+Currently pending in the Florida Senate and House of Representatives – and seemingly flying under the radar – are similar bills which, if passed, would markedly decrease the amount of medical bills your client can board at trial.
 Gone may be the days where your client’s damages for medical expenses are represented by the amounts billed.
 Instead, the amounts paid, or the amounts usually and customarily accepted as payment – which are typically far less than the amounts billed – would go in front of the jury.

 Here’s a breakdown of how House Bill 561 and Senate Bill 846 would work.
 They make two distinctions – (1) whether the plaintiff’s past medical expenses are paid or unpaid, and (2) whether the plaintiff has “health care coverage” – including, but not limited to, commercial health insurance, Medicare, Medicaid, Tricare, workers’ compensation, and personal injury protection (PIP).